DeSpace-Community/docs.despace-qf.com/test_round/round-plan.md

 2. Money is Distributed among Grantees (DeSpace Projects) using Quadratic Fund
 3. To get a portion of the fund Grantees has to raise donations, asking people to vote for project with money
 4. Votes shouldn't be bought in any sense.
 No Quid pro quo
-5. Voting happens onchain using Gitcoin Allo protocol Stack
+5. Voting happens on-chain using Gitcoin Allo protocol Stack
 6. To protect from Sybil Attacks Donors would have get get XX [Gitcoin Passport ](https://passport.gitcoin.co/)score, where XX - TBD
+7. The round will be on Arbitrum One chain, with $ETH, $USDC, $ARB accepted for vonations.
+This chain uses $ETH to pay for gas, so donating in $ETH would require less steps.
-7. The round will happen on L2 with $ETH and $DAI, so Donors would have to Bridge their assets into the applicable chain, using. e.g. [Hop Exchange](https://app.hop.exchange/)
+8. Donors would have to Bridge their assets into Arbitrum One Chain, using [official Bridge](https://bridge.arbitrum.io)  or any other that could work e.g. [Hop Exchange](https://app.hop.exchange/).
+9. **Don't transfer large amounts** Start small for test

 ## Roadmap